albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 Intel(R) Xeon(R) Gold 6252 CPU @ 2.10GHz, 8 cores

-and this program takes only 2.5 GB of RAM
+and this program takes only 3 GB of RAM

 if i run build command `npm run build` it will rise to about 4 GB.

 ## 2. Alibaba Cloud Elastic Compute Service

-Im from indonesia and some guy in china ask me to install this hubs on their server (in china mainland). via ssh remote.
+Im from indonesia and someone in china ask me to install this hubs on their server (in china mainland). via ssh remote.

 The hardware is 8cpu 32g ram 40gb disk

 ### - Download or Server Internet is Slow

 You can use the VPN, i use nord VPN and select hongkong location (nearest). in this vpn not provide connection directly on mainland china.
-So i choose hongkong that near from china. then the server internet by magic is fast hahaha.
+So i choose hongkong that near from china. then the server internet by magic is fast.

 ### - OS and Python version